 Here are 10 tips for how to negotiate with your spouse, or your ex.

-Tips for How to Negotiate a Divorce Settlement
+Negotiation Strategies to Negotiate a Divorce Settlement

 1. Understand Your Finances BEFORE You Open Your Mouth.